2024–25 Saint Mary's Gaels men's basketball team

 The 2024–25 Saint Mary's Gaels men's basketball team represented Saint Mary's College of California during the 2024–25 NCAA Division I men's basketball season.
 The team was led by head coach Randy Bennett in his 24th season at Saint Mary's.
 The Gaels played their home games at the University Credit Union Pavilion (Note: Formerly known as McKeon Pavilion) in Moraga, California, as members of the West Coast Conference (WCC).
+For the first time since 2012, the Gaels won an outright WCC title with a 17-1 record, although they were defeated by rival Gonzaga in the WCC tournament championship.
+They received a #7 seed in the NCAA Tournament, defeating Vanderbilt in the first round of before falling to Alabama.

 Previous season

 The Gaels finished the 2023–24 season 26–8, 15–1 in WCC play to win the regular season championship.
 As the No. 1 seed in the WCC tournament, they defeated Santa Clara in the semifinals and beat Gonzaga in the championship to win the WCC tournament.
-Therefore, they received an automatic bid to the NCAA tournament where as the No. 5 seed in the West region, they were upset in the first round by Grand Canyon.
+Therefore, they received an automatic bid to the NCAA tournament, where, as the No. 5 seed in the West region, they were upset in the first round by Grand Canyon.